danielharrell/open-eyes-lect-2017-18/Open.md

 passage as an argument against openness, despite how it begins, against the closedness of moral stupidity.
-For it is in her emergence from this stupidity, along with her desire, in devotion, to transcend herself in life, that Dorothea suffers a kind of blindness towards her husband, deeper than any delusions of his greatness.
+For it is in her emergence from this stupidity, along with her desire, in devotion, to transcend herself, that Dorothea suffers a kind of blindness towards her husband, deeper than any delusions of his greatness.
 To see him truly, then, is *not* to see him as a lesser man, without the strength or